 The role of the community coordinator involves drawing on various skill sets, most notably an aptitude for public relations.
-For example, nearly all community coordinators engage in various communications to the members of the community at large, as well as to the public on behalf of the group or organization.
+For example, nearly all people in this job position engage in various communications to the members of the community at large, as well as to the public on behalf of the group or organization.
 This may include the preparation of in-house memoranda and press releases, and delivering presentations.

 Other community coordinator jobs involve gathering and analyzing certain measurable metrics that may indicate the success an event, campaign, or other activity.
 In other words, they may seek to determine how well the objectives of the group or organization were met by taking polls or sample surveys.
 They may also promote the mission and reach of the group by arranging for press coverage.